fluidnotions/local-en-stt/README.md

 4. Release the Ctrl key when done
 5. The transcribed text will be typed at your cursor position

-On first run, the app automatically:
+On the first run, the app automatically:
 - Creates a configuration folder in your home directory (`~/.WhisperHotkey`)
 - Generates a default configuration file
 - Downloads the selected Whisper model if not already cached